 Prodigy is a development stage company, subject to all the risks and uncertainties inherent in a new business and the development and sale of new products.
-As a result, it still must establish many functions necessary to operate a business, including finalizing its administrative structure, continuing product development, assessing and commencing its marketing activities, implementing financial systems and controls and personnel recruitment.
+As a result, it still must establish many functions necessary to operate a business, including finalizing its administrative structure, continuing product development, assessing its marketing activities, and personnel recruitment.